Last Updated Apr 01, 2013 — Enterprise Agile Planning expert

 - The smoke signified a very real personNameChanged event all of its own!
 And, other observers, authors associated with bounded contexts like Wikipedia, were tuned in, ready to update the information cached at the canonical source of Pope Wikipedia entry

 - Other external contexts, even those not so interested, will all become eventually consistent with the information that "Pope Francis" is now the name of the current pope.
 Some will become consistent by hearing it by searching the internet, others from the news, and still others won't even become aware until someone directly informs them.

-We're starting a book club, for people in Atlanta and for anyone out there in remote/location/land.
+Want to study the book with others, and even get a free copy from VersionOne?We're starting a book club, for people in Atlanta and for anyone out there in remote/location/land.
 Check out this post for more information and to RSVP!

 Resources for those very new to Domain/Driven DesignMuch of DDD is really about things you already know, but with a set of common terms and practices for communicating with your stakeholders and other developers both in spoken language and as code.
 To learn more, you can always use http://dddcommunity.org/learning to find great resources, but here are a few highlights: